danielbh/go-s3-updown-server/README.md

 ### Tasks:

-- [ ] create basic webpage for webserver to upload and download files locally
+- [x] create basic webpage for webserver to upload and download files locally
   - [x] upload
     - [x] create form
     - [x] create handling request
 	- [x] save file
+  - [x] download
+		- [x] create url that will download via link
-  - [ ] download
+		- [x] create routing to download
-    - [ ] create table to display all files in server. click on them to download.
 - [ ] upload and download to s3 instead of locally
   - [ ] how to upload from bucket?
   - [ ] how to download from bucket?